Groups of students sit at tables together in a classroom. They work together on laptops.

 What will students gain?

-Students acquire concrete methodologies which enable them to apply what they have learned in their degree studies in a way that goes beyond the theoretical emphasis of most degree programs.
-Rather than adding additional expertise and knowledge in a particular field, this certificate gives students ways to apply what they have learned in their majors to real world problems; in the process, they become confident and creative forward thinkers, who are able to work in interdisciplinary teams.
+Students acquire concrete methodologies that enable them to apply what they have learned in their degree studies in a way that goes beyond the theoretical emphasis of most degree programs.
+Rather than adding additional expertise and knowledge in a particular field, this certificate gives students ways to apply what they have learned in their majors to real-world problems; in the process, they become confident and creative forward thinkers, who are able to work in interdisciplinary teams.

 Foundational Course3